phthom/IBMCloudPrivate/5-MicroserviceBuilderLab.md

-This deploy command build and upload the Docker image of your application to the IBM Cloud Private image repository This performs a deployment to your IBM Cloud Private Kubernetes cluster using the Helm chart that was generated by the **ic dev create** or **ic dev enable** command.
+This deploy command build and upload the Docker image of your application to the IBM Cloud Private image repository This performs a deployment to your IBM Cloud Private Kubernetes cluster using the Helm chart that was generated by the **ibmcloud dev create** or **ibmcloud dev enable** command.
 …and now you have generated and deployed your first application to IBM Cloud Private using the IBM Cloud Developer Tools CLI.

 Go the ICP management console and check the Helm Release and all the Kubernetes components.

 Try the URL : `http://ipaddress:31245` from a browser.